Swasth-Apps/healthcoach-help/src/pages/coach/topics/become-a-coach.md

 ## How to become a Coach?

+To become a coach-

-To become a coach, you need to complete the following steps-
+Go to"My Profile," click on "Become a Coach," and the app will redirect you to a new screen, where you need to fill the following details-

 * Enter the practice name; for instance, CBT Skills.
 * Describe your practice in the description box for clients to know about you a little more.